 c.
 Identify the dynamic parameter values passed in the request where the script is failing and copy the name of the parameter (or HTML tag) of the same value.

 d.
-Search the value and parameter (or HTML tag) in the generation log where it appears first time in the response from the server.
+Search the value and parameter (or HTML tag) in the generation log where it appears the first time in the response from the server.

 e.
-If the response in generation log contains a different string within the same boundaries as the original suspected string then the string requires correlation.
+If the response in the generation log contains a different string within the same boundaries as the original suspected string then the string requires correlation.

 f.
 Follow the same steps from step 5 to add the correlation function in the script.